mosip/mosip-infra/deployment/sandbox/README.md

    ```
    **_Note:_** If you do not have a SMS service provider, you can replace the configurations related to SMS (i.e. gateway, api, username, password and sender) with dummy values.

-1. Go to 'sandbox' directory:
+1. Go to 'sandbox' directory.
    ```
    $ cd mosip-infra/deployment/sandbox/
    ````
 ### MOSIP Kernel
-1. First, install the kernel module.
+1. First, install the kernel module by executing the below command.
 This is the base for all other modules.
     ```
     $ sh install-mosip-kernel.sh
     ```